 What is LDPE Plastic?

-LDPE means Low-Density Polyethylene.
-It’s a lightweight and flexible plastic that can be squeezed without breaking or compromising its structure.
-LDPE is commonly used in a range of packaging containers, including bottles, tubes and tubs.
+LDPE is a lightweight and flexible plastic that can be squeezed without breaking or compromising its structure.
+It’s commonly used in a range of packaging containers, including bottles, tubes and tubs.

 It’s a popular material in pharmaceutical packaging for its durable, flexible and corrosion-resistant properties.
-Some of the key benefits of this plastic in the pharmaceutical packaging industry include:
+Some of the key benefits of this plastic for the pharmaceutical packaging industry include:

 • The material is not reactive at room temperature.

-• It can be safely kept at temperatures of 80 degrees Celsius or even 90 degrees for short spaces of time.
+• It can be safely kept at temperatures of 80 degrees Celsius or even 90 degrees Celsius for short periods of time.

 • It is highly resistant to acids, alcohols, bases or esters.